willfaught/paige/README.md

 ### Figure

-The `paige/figure` shortcode provides a figure with content.
+The `paige/figure` shortcode provides a figure.

 ```
 {{< paige/figure